cjdbarlow/Part-One/transfusion_reactions.md

 As platelets do not contain antigen, there is not a *strict* requirement for platelets to be type matched.
 However:
 * Rh(+) platelets should be avoided in Rh(-) patients
-The small amount of contaminanting red cells may precipitate rhesus disease.
+The small amount of contaminating red cells may precipitate rhesus disease.
 * Plasma incompatibility should be avoided as this may lead to haemolysis of recipient red cells
     * Children are at greater risk due to their proportionally smaller blood volume